roskzhu/CareCompanion/README.md

 In Buddy Mode, CareCompanion becomes your virtual friend, providing companionship and engaging conversations.
 Whether you need someone to talk to or share your thoughts with, the chatbot is there to offer a listening ear and friendly responses.
 ### 2. Tutor Mode: Receive personalized tutoring sessions tailored to your learning needs.
 Switch to Tutor Mode when you're ready to learn.
 CareCompanion transforms into a knowledgeable tutor, delivering personalized tutoring sessions tailored to your learning preferences.
 From answering questions to providing explanations, the chatbot adapts to your pace and style, making learning enjoyable.
+### 3. Mental Health Mode: Access support for your mental well-being.
+Activate Mental Health Mode when you need emotional support or assistance.
+CareCompanion is here to provide a helping hand, offering empathetic conversations, coping strategies, and resources for mental well-being.
+Whether you're feeling stressed, anxious, or simply need someone to talk to, the chatbot is designed to assist and provide comfort.

 ## Who Can Benefit?